acc1729/anethaathira/characters/people.md

 He is planning a full surrender to Karst Jahui.
 The Iron Branch's forces are much to strong for a city with no army to withstand, and support from the mainland is scant.

+## Zharka

+### Region: Southern Anethena
+### Grandmaster at Arms

+Zharka was once the greatest fighter in all of Sigia.
+The tiefling was brought under by challenging too many combatants to group combat.
+Alex, recognizing the fabled fighter's potential, sought to bring him back to life to combat Ballos.
+The skeleton now trains and leads an army of Crows throughout the Sigia, Vilmiers, and Cachie.

 ## Taliv

 ### Region: Plane of Air